-Welsh Government (WG) has issued a consultation paper on its proposals to create a new legal vehicle for regional working call Corporate Joint Committees (CJC's).
+Welsh Government (WG) has issued a consultation paper on its proposals to create a new legal vehicle for regional working called Corporate Joint Committees (CJCs).
 The power to pass regulations creating CJCs was included in the Local Government and Elections (Wales) Bill that was recently passed in the Senedd.
 WG is consulting on the draft regulations for CJCs.

-There will be four CJC's corresponding to the growth deal areas within Wales, with an initial membership of all the Leaders of Council within the area covered.
+There will be four CJCs corresponding to the growth deal areas within Wales, with the initial membership comprising of all the Leaders of Councils within the area covered.
 They will exercise functions which WG believe are best exercised regionally.
-At present the proposal is for them to undertake economic development, transport and strategic planning.
-The CJCs will share a core of common rules but can be tailored to take account of existing regional arrangements and to suit the needs of each region.
+At present the proposal is for them to undertake functions within economic development, transport and strategic planning.
+The CJCs will share a core of common rules but can be tailored to take account of existing regional arrangements to suit the needs of each region.

-North Wales as a whole, and the Council in particular, has a well-established and effective pattern of co-operation and regional working.
-The Council therefore can support the creation of CJCs as a means of furthering regional collaboration.
-A s an alternative to the reorganisation of local government in Wales and the consequential cost and disruption, the proposals for CJCs are more acceptable.

-The region has an established the North Wales Economic Ambition Board (NWEAB) and is currently part way through the process of approving the final

-Growth Deal with the UK and Wales Government.
-It is essential therefore that the North Wales CJC should add value to the work of the NWEAB.
+North Wales as a whole, and this Council in particular, has a well-established and effective record of co-operation and regional working and as an extension of this, the Council would support the proposal as an alternative to the reorganisation of local government in Wales and the consequential cost and disruption this would inevitably bring.
+The region has established the North Wales Economic Ambition Board (NWEAB) and is currently part way through the process of approving the final Growth Deal with the UK and Wales Government and it is essential therefore that the North Wales CJC should add value to the work of the NWEAB.

-From the consultation document is appears that CJCs will have powers that overlap with the functions of the principal councils in North Wales.
-Greater clarity is required on the precise scope of the functions will initially be assigned to CJCs, any future plans to grant them further powers, and how they will be operated concurrently with the Councils in North Wales without coming into conflict with the constituent councils.
+From the consultation document it appears that CJCs will have powers that overlap with the functions of the principal councils in North Wales.
+Greater clarity is required on the precise scope of the functions which will initially be assigned to CJCs, any future plans to grant them further powers and how they will be operated concurrently with the councils in North Wales.

-CJCs will be able to appoint their own officers and will be required to appoint key statutory officers such as a Head of Paid Service, Monitoring Officer and S.151 officer.
+CJCs will be able to appoint their own officers and will be required to appoint key statutory officers such as a Head of Paid Service, Monitoring Officer and a Secton151 officer.
 They will be funded via contributions from local government.
 More detail is needed on how the new CJCs would be funded in a way that is transparent and which does not increase bureaucracy or duplication.

-The outline of a response is included within the report.
+The outline of the Council's response is included within the report.

-In addition WG has published a consultation proposing that the CJCs will take on responsibility for preparing Strategic Development Plans, which also sets out the process to be followed.
-These regulations considered in detail by the Planning Strategy Group which has prepared a detailed response to the consultation questions.
+WG has published a consultation proposing that the CJCs will take on responsibility for preparing Strategic Development Plans, which also sets out the process to be followed.
+These regulations were considered in detail by the Planning Strategy Group which has prepared a detailed response to the consultation questions.

-Finally WG are also proposing that CJCs take on the role of preparing the Regional Transport Plan and developing policies for transport in the region.
-The proposal are to be discussed at the Environment and Economy Overview Scrutiny Committee in December.
+WG are also proposing that CJCs take on the role of preparing the Regional Transport Plan and developing policies for transport in the region and the Environment and Economy Overview Scrutiny Committee are invited to comment on the response to the consultation in this respect.